 Common Settlement Ranges

 While every case is different, FMLA settlements generally fall into a few broad categories based on the specifics of the violation.
 For relatively minor issues, where the financial impact was limited, settlements might be in the $10,000 to $50,000 range.
-These cases often involve situations where leave was improperly delayed or questioned but didn’t result in termination.
+These cases often involve situations where leave was improperly delayed or questioned but did not result in termination.

 Why Every FMLA Case is Different